 Don't think you are the exception to the rule.
 Backpackers need travel insurance too; but the coverage needed may be very different from a traditional cruiser or resort traveler.
 For instance, you may be more concerned about coverage for personal belongings or identity theft.
+Backpacker travel insurance can help manage the unpredictable for those traveling to multiple destinations for weeks or months at a time.
+Consider the following information when weighing the needs of your backpacking trip, from the essentials to comprehensive and medical coverages.

 A comprehensive travel insurance plan will include coverage for both travel delay and trip interruption.
 If you have planned your backpacking trip down to the minute detail, travel delay coverage may be a good friend of yours.
-Whether you are taking a flight, a train or a bus to your next destination, a travel delay due to a covered reason may be reimbursable by filing a claim.
+Whether you are taking a flight, a train, or a bus to your next destination, a travel delay due to a covered reason may be reimbursable by filing a claim.
 Typically, this will include payments made for accommodations or food if the delay meets the minimum requirement listed in the plan.

-If you must end your trip early due to an emergency at home, a travel insurance plan (all comprehensive plans and some travel medical plans) will provide a level of coverage to help in the event you must interrupt your trip - for a covered reason, of course.
+If you must end your trip early due to an emergency at home, a backpacking travel insurance plan (all comprehensive plans and some travel medical plans) will provide a level of coverage to help in the event you must interrupt your trip - for a covered reason, of course.
 While every plan is different, in most cases you can expect reimbursement for your unused pre-paid, non-refundable trip cost and, possibly, any extra fees to change your return trip home.

 What if your belongings are stolen?